ROBOTIS-GIT/emanual/docs/en/platform/openmanipulator_x/ros_operation.md

   To controll OpenMANIPULATOR-X, first click the `Timer Start` button.
   ![](/assets/images/platform/openmanipulator_x/OpenManipulator_GUI.png)

-  To check the status of the OpenMANIPULATOR-X (joint states, kinematics pose).
+  Check the status of the OpenMANIPULATOR-X (joint states, kinematics pose).
   ![](/assets/images/platform/openmanipulator_x/OpenManipulator_GUI2.png)

   To manipulate the OpenMANIPULATOR-X in the [joint space]{: .popup}.
 Enter the joint angles and total time of the trajectory.
 Then click the `send` button.